-What is DIBELS?
+What is the Acadience Reading Test?

-"DIBELS," Dynamic Indicators of Basic Early Literacy Skills, assesses five skills that are necessary for learning to read.
+The Acadience Reading Test, formerly known as the DIBELS test:( Dynamic Indicators of Basic Early Literacy Skills) assesses five skills that are necessary for learning to read.
 Children who learn these skills become good readers: